oicr-gsi/vidarr/plugin-guide.md

 infrastructure.

 There are several services that a plugin can provide and a plugin is free to provide multiple.
-Plugins are loaded from JSON data in the Vidarr configuration file or, in the case of an unload filter, user requests, using Jackson.
+Plugins are loaded from JSON data in the Víðarr configuration file or, in the case of an unload filter, user requests, using Jackson.
 Each plugin can load whatever Jackson-compatible data from JSON it requires.
 Each plugin has a small "provider" class which provides type information for